Columbus MT - C9321

 Biofix: April 21, 2026

-Management Action for the Next 3 Weeks:May 24 - Optional management strategy for First Generation.
+Management Action for the Next 3 Weeks:July 11 - First Generation end of egg hatch.

-Apply the first insecticide application (Delegate, Altacor, Assail, Belt, Intrepid, etc.) and continue every 14-21 days until the end of first generation egg hatch, which corresponds to the date at 920 degree days (typically 2-3 additional sprays depending on temperatures).
+Start sprays (Delegate, Altacor, Assail, Belt, Intrepid, etc.) and continue every 14-21 days until end of egg hatch, which corresponds to 2100 degree days (typically 2-3 additional sprays depending on temperatures).

 For a current Codling Moth - Trap Biofix summary click here.